ingo/ingo.github.io/_recipes/rosemary_roasted_potatoes.md

 title: Rosemary Roasted Potatoes
 ---

-This recipe for Rosemary Roasted Potatoes is a simple yet flavorful side dish that pairs well with a variety of main courses.
+This recipe for rosemary roasted potatoes is a simple yet flavorful side dish that pairs well with a variety of main courses.
 The rosemary adds a fragrant aroma and the roasting process brings out the natural sweetness of the potatoes.

 ### Ingredients